-When the exit review process for exiting a student from a bilingual, ESL, or English language services program has been is completed, the student's parent(s) or legal guardian(s) shall be informed by mail of the placement determination.
-A parent(s) or legal guardian(s), or teaching staff member who disagrees with the proposed placement may appeal the decision in writing to the Superintendent of Schools or designee , who will provide a written explanation for the decision within seven working days of receiving the written appeal.
+When the review process for exiting a student from a bilingual, ESL, or English language services program has been completed, the student's parent-shall be informed by mail of the placement determination.
+A parent or teaching staff member who disagrees with the proposed placement may appeal the decision in writing to the Superintendent of Schools or designee, who will provide a written explanation for the decision within seven working days.
 The complainant may appeal this decision in writing to the Board within seven calendar days of receiving the Superintendent's or designee's written explanation of the decision.
 The Board will review the appeal and respond in writing to the parent within forty-five calendar days of the Board's receipt of the parent's written appeal to the Board.
-A complainant not satisfied with the Board's determination of the appeal explanation may appeal to the Commissioner of Education.
+A complainant not satisfied with the Board's determination of the appeal may appeal to the Commissioner of Education.